humdrum-tools/humdrum-documentation/guide/ch01/index.md

 ```

 More complicated scripts can be written to carry out more sophisticated
 musical processes.
-In later chapters we\'ll encounter some scripts that
+In later chapters we'll encounter some scripts that
 contain 10 or more lines of commands.

 ------------------------------------------------------------------------